Call it what you want.

 1) ABUSIVE LABOR UNION REQUIREMENTS

-The United Auto Workers (UAW)
+The Union: The United Auto Workers (UAW)

 The Big 3: Automakers GM, Ford, and Chrysler in Detroit